harishpakala/AAS_Registry/README.md

 <strong>docker-compose build</strong><br/><br/><strong>docker-compose up</strong>

 ### Logs
+The python project maintains a logger, all the important aspects regarding its functionning are captured with logger.
+The entire log information is stored into .LOG files under the src &gt; main &gt; logs folder, in case of docker under logs (the log files will also be mapped to the hostt system, related mapping information is provided in the docker-compose.yml file).

 ### Issues
 If you want to request new features or report bug [submit a new issue](link is required)